Brighton Grammar School: History

 Michael Spencer Urwin was appointed headmaster at the beginning of 1996.
 He had previously held the position of deputy headmaster at Brisbane Grammar School, and began his term by implementing a curriculum review, a pastoral care system, and a program of modernisation.
 This also included community education opportunities in out of school hours in order to make the school more inclusive and less parochial.
 A new senior school library and resource centre, and specialist classroom facilities were built to upgrade facilities in the senior school as well as the middle school later on.

 Urwin saw the purchase of the Girrawheen site north of Allee Street (now the Urwin Centre for Learning), the construction of the Atrium and Senior Library, and the resurfacing of the H.V.
 Mitchell and Junior ovals to synthetic.
 In 2011, under Urwin still, the Peter Toms Early Learning Centre was established, whilst construction began on the new middle school.

-Enrolment sat at unprecedented level at Urwin's departure from Brighton Grammar, with 1262 boys on the roll at the period when Ross P. Featherston was appointed Headmaster of Brighton Grammar School.
+Enrolment grew significantly with 1262 boys on the roll at the time of his departure.

+Ross P. Featherston was appointed Headmaster in 2014.
 Thus far, under the leadership of Featherston, the school has undergone redevelopment, with improvements to the G.B.
 Robertson Hall at Wilson House, renovation of the Crosby Building into the B-Hive, complete reconstruction of the Annandale Pavilion, internal renovations to the Argyle Building, the Tower and Hancock Wings and the Junior School, as well as ambitious projects such as the Urwin Centre for Learning (opened 2014) and the Duigan Centre for Science, Creativity and Entrepreneurship having opened in 2025.

 In 2022, BGS celebrated its 140th anniversary.
 The program BGS2032 was created by the school to mark where BGS would be at its 150th anniversary.
 Student enrolments reached a high of 1500 in 2023 leading to the introduction of two new Houses.

 In 2025, after three years of construction, the Centre for Science, Creativity and Entrepreneurship was officially completed and was named as The Duigan Centre, in honour of pioneering aviator and Brighton Grammar Old Boy, John Robertson Duigan (OB 1901).
-Over 750 people toured the Centre during its opening weekend.
+Over 750 people toured the centre during its opening weekend.

-The Centre was officially opened on Thursday 27 February by The Hon Nick Duigan, the grandnephew of John Duigan, with Bishop Kate Prowd performing the blessing.
+The centre was officially opened on Thursday 27 February by The Hon Nick Duigan, the grandnephew of John Duigan, with Bishop Kate Prowd performing the blessing.

-The Duigan Centre helps students connect with the School’s rich history through the stories of Old Boys who have gone before them, such as John Duigan, be inspired by their courage and vision, and carry with them a piece of John Duigan’s extraordinary spirit and values.
+The Duigan Centre aims to help students connect with the school's history and be inspired by the Old Boys who have gone before them.